stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ![Unorganised files on desktop][files_messy_tidy]

 In this context we will be looking into practices for classifying and structuring files and folders to make them more useful.
 Your guiding principle should be that someone unfamiliar with your project should be able to look at your files and understand, in detail, what you did and why.
-This someone could be a researcher who wants to reproduce the results in your article, a new collaborator who needs to understand the details of your experiments, or—more commonly—that someone could be your future self not remembering what you were up to when you created a particular set of files.
-Poor organisation practices can lead to significantly slower research progress and you may end up having to spend significant time re-organising yourself among files and contents you once knew.
+This someone could be a researcher who wants to reproduce the results in your article, a new collaborator who needs to understand the details of your experiments, or—more commonly that someone could be your future self not remembering what you were up to when you created a particular set of files.
+Poor organisation practices can lead to significantly slower research progress and you may end up having to spend significant time re-orienting yourself among files and contents you once knew.

 ## File and folder naming